 Forget the reading strategies, the question types, and the passage note-taking.
 None of that matters unless your vocab is solid.
 In this post, I'm going to break down why vocabulary is the single most important factor in your performance and how to learn the most frequent words as painlessly as possible.

-And those aren’t tough questions.
-Students find them tough because of the vocabulary.
-So the truth is, by not studying vocabulary, you are probably capping your reading score at 650 and below.
+By the way, the question above wasn't even a tough one.
+Students find it tough because of the vocabulary.
+So the truth is, by not studying vocabulary, you are limiting your potential on the reading section.
 The good news is that memorizing vocabulary is not as painful as you think it is.

 First, prioritize the top 400 words.
-Certain words show up much more frequently than others.
+Certain words show up more frequently than others.
 Why 400?
 In my experience, it seems to be the magic number to maximize the improvement for the least amount of effort.
 My students have improved by as much as 200 points just by studying the top 400 vocabulary.
-Of course it’s always better to learn even more words, but the returns are smaller.
+Of course it's always better to learn even more words, but you shouldn't overwhelm yourself at the start.

-Second, follow this step-by-step tutorial in using Anki, a spaced-repetition flashcard program that makes sure you review the words you forget instead of the ones you already know.
-The tutorial will also show you how to install the free SAT Panda Vocabulary Deck, which contains pre-made Anki flashcards for the top 400 words.
+Second, follow this step-by-step tutorial for Anki, a free spaced-repetition flashcard program that forces you to review the words you forget instead of the ones you already know.
+The tutorial will also show you how to install the free College Panda SAT Vocabulary Deck, which contains pre-made Anki flashcards for the top 400 words.
 Trust me.
-Anki will make memorizing things so ridiculously easy that you’ll wonder how you got through school without it.
+Anki will make memorizing things so ridiculously easy that you'll wonder how you got through school without it.

 Make it a Habit